b-viguier/PhpFk/docs/index.md

 We will see some tricky parts of Php and I hope you'll have as much fun reading it as I had to code it!

 ## Rules
-Here some arbitrary rules that I fixed for this challenge:
+Here are some arbitrary rules that I fixed for this challenge:
 * Must work _out of the box_ with PHP 8.2 CLI.
 * No warnings, no notices... and forbidden to disable them!
 * Spaces, new lines, tabulations... even blank characters are counted
-* PHP tags are not part of the challenge, we can assume that the code will be used as below
+* PHP tags are not part of the challenge, we can assume that the code will be used as per below
 ```php
 <?php
 // <your code here>